Khojoii/HousePricePrediction/README.md

 ### Usage
 To run the program, follow these steps:

+1. extract 'model_RFR.zip' to Desktop
-1. Open a terminal and navigate to the directory containing `Main.py` (e.g., `cd c:\house`).
+2. Open a terminal and navigate to the directory containing `Main.py` (e.g., `cd c:\house`).
-2. Run the following command:
+3. Run the following command:
    ```bash
    streamlit run filename.py
    ```